The Legendary Lake Lagarfljót

 About Lake Lagarfljót

-If you are visiting the east of Iceland, you are guaranteed to stumble upon Lagarfljót.
+If you’re heading east on your trip to the land of fire and ice, you are guaranteed to stumble upon Lagarfljót.
 The largest town in East Iceland, Egilsstaðir, is located on the bank of the lake and boasts incredible views across the water.
 The lake water is supplied by the surrounding glacier, which gives it a grey colour.
+There are many wonderful spots to picnic alongside the lake, and the drive on either side of the water offers fantastic scenery.

 Lagarfljót Lake is not particularly wide, only 2.5 km across, which means it is sometimes mistaken for a river by travellers passing by.
 However, this lake is popular with people embracing the natural calming atmosphere, fishing on the banks, and, most importantly, searching for the infamous Lagarfljót worm.